 Lincoln Park – Burbank

-We have to thank our oh-so-awesome Red Tricycle reader Esther S. for recommending Lincoln Park in Burbank.
+We have to thank oh-so-awesome Red Tricycle reader Esther S. for recommending Lincoln Park in Burbank.
 We certainly see why she gave props to this intimate neighborhood gem.
-Not only is the playground shaded by a canopy to keep kiddos cool from the valley heat, but it’s fenced in as well to prevent tots from tearing off towards irresistible pups, ice cream trucks or wayward Tonight Show hosts that may wander by.
+Not only is the playground shaded by a canopy to keep kiddos cool from the valley heat, but it’s fenced in as well to prevent tots from tearing off towards irresistible pups or ice cream trucks that may wander by.
 Local families who frequent the park have also generously donated various ride-on toys and other sand pit knick-knacks that are available for kids to use during their visit.

 Bonus: The park is right next door to the Buena Vista Library, so pick up your tike’s favorite read then make a wish at the fountain.

 Reese’s Retreat – Pasadena

 Ye had us at pirate ship!
 Reese’s Retreat inside Pasadena’s Brookside Park offers pint-sized buccaneers the chance to play Captain Jack Sparrow for a day.
 Replete with canons, sails and a padded ocean floor, kids can swashbuckle with glee across the playground’s main attraction shouting things like, “Walk the plank, Grandma!” and “Me parrot’s got scurvy!”
 This universally accessible play space also features tons of swings and slides for mateys of all ages, as well as a cool sand and water area that’s guaranteed to leave a lasting impression in ye car (aaarrrggghhh!).
 We highly suggest bringing an extra change of pantaloons.

 Bonus: The park’s really close to the Kidspace Children’s Museum for playtime and Rose Bowl Aquatic Center for swimming.